 In November 2016 the Council appointed Dawnus Construction Ltd as the main contractor for the project.

-Since then they have been finalising the processes started by the council, such as applying for any necessary licences and highways approvals, and preparing the site ready to start works.
+Following this they finalised the processes started by the council, such as applying for any necessary licences and highways approvals, and preparing the site ready to start works.

 On Monday January 9, 2017, the Council formally handed over the Peach Place site to Dawnus to enable them to start development of the exciting new development which is expected to start to open from Christmas 2018 with more units following on and the new square opening in 2019.

 As part of these works the Rose Street car park has now permanently closed and pedestrian access across the site will be temporarily closed off during development.